 - South Wales Touring Park - Llwynifan Farm, Carmarthenshire

 Providing an excellent base to explore the Gower Peninsula, the Brecon Beacons and local retail parks, Llwynifan Farm offers beautifully landscaped pitches with far-reaching views across the Loughor Estuary.
 This four-star, award winning, adults only campsite is just a mile off the M4 and a 15-minute drive from the south Wales coast.
 Pitches are arranged across three tiers to provide level bases and make the most of those views, and all have electric hook-up – some fully serviced pitches are also available and standard pitches are open all year.
 The facilities include individual shower rooms, vanity units and a laundry.
-Dogs are welcome, there’s cycle hire, free WiFi and a bus stop close by.
+Dogs are welcome, there’s car hire, free WiFi and a bus stop close by.

 Daisy Bank sits on the Wales/Shropshire border, offering fully serviced hardstanding pitches set over four fields and is exclusive to adults.
 The surrounding scenery is superb and the on-site facilities include award-winning toilets as well as a laundry room, small shop, a free putting green and large dog walk.
 The site is open all year and has a real laid back feel to it and is superbly located for those who like to walk in the hills and along country footpaths.
 The campsite is situated between the towns of Bishops Castle and the ancient Welsh market town of Welshpool.
 The Shropshire hills, the legendary Stiperstones and the Long Mynd are close enough to make a decent day out and the local area has numerous opportunities for outdoor activities.